lichess-org/lila-openingexplorer/README.md

 Indexing process
 ----------------

+At each point in time, there will never be more than one game stream requested for each player, and no more than `--indexers` (default 16) in total.

+Indexing requests are added to a bounded queue.
+If the queue is full, backpressure is applied to the HTTP request that tried to queue it, eventually discarding the request if it takes longer than a timeout.

-Indexing requests are ignored if they are submitted within 60 seconds of the last indexing request for the same player.
+Indexing requests are ignored if they are submitted within 60 seconds of the last indexing request for the same player, but it is ok to have multiple concurrent streams watching one indexing process.
 Ongoing games are revisited only once every 24 hours.

-Indexing requests are queued.
-If the queue is full, backpressure is applied to the indexing request.
-If the indexing request times out due to backpressure, it is discarded.

-At each point in time, there will never be more than one game stream requested for each same player, and no more than `--indexers` in total.

 Column families
 ---------------